darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

 This is a new patch release to fix an error.
+There was a mistake in my last release that I would like to fix.
+Apologies for the back to back releases.

 One NOTE is expected:
 Suggests or Enhances not in mainstream repositories: CirceR, Capr